 About the Goo Goo Dolls

-Buffalo does not have many bands with four decades of staying power, but the Goo Goo Dolls are the exception.
-Co-founders John Rzeznik (vocals, guitar) and Robby Takac (bass, vocals) have been at it since 1986, and their catalog has an uncanny way of finding new audiences.
-“Iris” — the diamond-certified anthem Rzeznik wrote for the 1998 film City of Angels, composed on a four-string guitar with two broken strings — went viral again recently, pulling a new generation into the fold.
-A well-received NPR Tiny Desk Concert and the Summer Anthem EP (2025) kept the momentum moving.
+Buffalo doesn’t produce many bands with four decades of staying power, but the Goo Goo Dolls are the exception.
+Co-founders John Rzeznik (vocals, guitar) and Robby Takac (bass, vocals) have been at it since the mid-1980s, and the catalog has an uncanny way of finding new listeners.
+“Iris” — written for the 1998 film City of Angels and later landing on Dizzy Up the Girl — was certified Diamond by the RIAA in 2024, marking more than ten million units and over two billion Spotify streams.
+That’s the kind of song that resets a band’s reach every few years.

 The Venue